 Why do we learn foreign languages?
 Because we are citizens of the same world!
 Languages open our minds and help us become more knowledgeable and more tolerant of other cultures, other people and other views.

 Topics

 - Daily routine and how to help at home

 - My home and local area

 - Free time, activities, meeting people

-- Making plans / invitations

-- Jobs

-- holidays

 Grammar

 - Present tense

 - Modal verbs

 - Use of prepositions

 - Past tense

 - Use of opinions/comparatives

 - Subordinate clauses